Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 \paragraph{Higher-point functions} Now let us carry out the same argument for all $n$-point functions of $\mathcal{O}_0$.
 To do this, we will need to use spin $J\geq 6$ charges $Q_{-J+1}^{(J)}$ as well as $Q_{-3}^{(4)}$.
 As discussed in Section \ref{sec:ConsAlg}, charges of all even spins are produced from $Q_{-3}^{(4)}$ by taking commutators, and they are non-vanishing for generalized free fields with generic values of $\Delta_\chi$, and hence in a neighborhood of those theories.

 As a consequence of \eqref{QJO0}, the Ward identities for $n$-point functions are

 In fact, the only conformal solutions of this infinite set of Ward identities are linear combinations of products of 2-point functions.
-To show this, it is convenient to work in momentum space, where the Ward identities read
+To show this, it is convenient to work in momentum space as anticipated above.
+The Ward identities then read

 for all even $J$.
 Closely mirroring the standard argument, using higher-spin charges, that momenta are individually conserved in integrable 2d scattering (reviewed in \cite{Dorey:1996gd}), we conclude that the momentum-space correlator satisfies `pairwise conservation' of momenta.
-This means that for odd $n$ the correlator thus vanishes, while for even $n$ it takes the form:
+This means that for odd $n$ the correlator thus vanishes, while for even $n$ it takes the form:\footnote{See also Appendix E of \cite{Maldacena:2011jn} for an elegant argument.}

 Translating back to position space, this means that

 Conformal invariance then forces these functions to be proportional to products of 2-point functions: